Q: What kind of problems can counselling help me with?

 Q: What type of counselling do you offer?

-A: I offer counselling to adults in short term, time limited or open ended basis.
+A: I offer face to face, online and telephone counselling to adults in short term, time limited or open ended basis.
 You can continue in therapy for as long as you want, which can range from weeks to years.
 However long we work together I will ensure that you work at your own pace, allowing you the time and space to develop an insight into the reason behind your issues and concerns.

 Q: When are your opening hours?